ibucksss/raidroad/README.md

 -worked to ensure that the character stays in the center of the map at all times.
 -map only renders the 16x12 area around the character rather than the entire 50x50 map.

+3-8
+-added collision detection for tiles such as water and walls -added items(no interaction) such as keys and doors.